Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 Deadline for applications: March 28th 2023

+<CaptionedImage
+  src="news/txalaparta-5499.jpg"
+  alt="A couple of people playing a wooden percussion instrument." caption="Sophie and Victor from the lab trying out the txalaparta"/>

 Applications are now open for a workshop on the traditional percussive instrument: Txalaparta!
 The workshop will be held on April 11th from 1 pm to 10 pm.
 The workshop will be held in the Dynjandi room at LHÍ Skipholti 31.

 The workshop will introduce the percussive techniques used to play the instrument and the possibilities of introducing creative AI technologies developed at the lab.
 We seek participants of diverse musical and cultural backgrounds, everyone is welcome, but the workshop size will be 18 participants plus workshop leaders.
 Musical education or experience is a big plus.

+<CaptionedImage
+  src="news/txalaparta-5517.jpg"
+  alt="A txalaparta stick connected to cables." caption="We're collecting data from players to develope creative AI"/>

 The txalaparta is a traditional Basque musical instrument for two performers.
 It is a percussion instrument, easy to build.
 The name of the instrument is believed to refer to “racket”, which relates to the sound of the instrument.